 12. The Doobie Brothers- Listen To The Music

 The Doobie Brothers have cemented themselves as one of the classic rock icons with their induction into the Rock and Roll Hall of Fame in 2020.
 Founded in 1970, Listen To The Music comes from their second album released in 1972 and has become one of their most popular songs.

 Listen To The Music is a strumming-heavy song that is fun and relatively easy to learn and play.
 The basic pattern stays consistent throughout the song, so once you have it down, you can play the whole song with ease.

 13. James Taylor- Fire and Rain

-The 3:23 emotionally charged and most famous of James Taylor’s songs makes our list at number thirteen.
+The 3:23 emotionally charged and most famous of James Taylor’s songs, according to Paul Zollo of American Songwriter, makes our list at number thirteen.
 Written for his second album, released in 1970, Fire and Rain was the song that first gave Taylor a wide audience.

 Fire and Rain has a complex plucking pattern with several hammer-ons and slides, making it one of the more difficult songs on this list.
 To play it correctly, you will need a capo on the third fret.

 If you are interested in learning Fire and Rain, follow the link here to the tabs.